iAM-AMR/iAM.AMR.DOC/source/model_building/meta_analysis_guidelines.rst

 * across sub-populations of food-animals (such as between piglets and finishing pigs)
 * across bacterial species (microbes)

-  * including between Campylobacter jejuni and conventional
+  * including between Campylobacter jejuni and Campylobacter spp.

 * across classes of antimicrobials (and sometimes even within an antimicrobial class)